Robot Pool Cleaner Buying Guide

 Programming and Scheduling

 Look for programming and scheduling features with a robot pool cleaner.
 Programming options let you decide where or how long it should clean and scheduling offers the convenience of cleaning when you're not home or have other things to do.
-While programming has now become an expected feature, scheduling has yet to become a standard, so don't expect it to be on all models but on the higher end ones.
+While programming has now become an expected feature, scheduling has yet to become a standard, so don't expect it to be on all models.

 Power Chord Tangling

-A majority of pool cleaners have a power chord attached to the robot while it cleans.
-This helps the cleaner become energy efficient but could lead to cable tangling while cleaning.
+A majority of pool cleaners have a power chord that attaches to the robot while it cleans.
+This powers the cleaner and helps it become energy efficient, but could lead to cable tangling while cleaning.
 Most cleaners have this issue resolved with a swivel designed to prevent the tangling, but be sure to check.
 Having to untangle the chord after each cleaning defeats the purpose of automating your pool cleaning and an unnecessary headache.

 Self Contained Filtration

 The main point of purchasing a robot pool cleaner is to make your life easier by spending more time in the pool with your family and friends and less time cleaning it.
 We hope this guide helped and if you have any further questions, feel free to send a message on our Contact Us page or email us at firstname.lastname@example.org.